Western Regional Air Partnership

 The National Tribal Environmental Council

-Oil & Gas Exploration & Production and Natural Gas Gathering & Processing GHG Accounting Protocol Project
+Oil & Gas Exploration & Production and Natural Gas Gathering & Processing GHG Protocol Project

 Efforts are underway across the country to require reporting of greenhouse gas (GHG) emissions from sources in the oil & gas sector and to provide for voluntary reporting of emissions from this sector.
 For instance: